ElegantTolly/writetech-doc-review/README.md

 To participate in the WriteTech DocReview Series, you must meet the following criteria:

 1. **Be a Member of the WriteTech Hub Community**
-   If you're not already a part of our community, you can [**join here**](https://writetechhub.org/our-community/) and gain access to valuable resources, networking opportunities, and the chance to participate in community-driven initiatives like the DocReview Series.
+   If you're not already part of our community, you can [**join here**](https://writetechhub.org/our-community/) and gain access to valuable resources, networking opportunities, and the chance to participate in community-driven initiatives, such as the DocReview Series.

 2. **Technical Writing Experience**
    You must have experience in technical writing to ensure quality and consistency in reviews.
-This program is aimed at helping technical writers refine their skills while contributing to real-world documentation projects.
+This program is designed to help technical writers refine their skills while contributing to real-world documentation projects.

 3. **Commitment to Quality**
    Each participant is expected to provide thorough, thoughtful, and constructive feedback in their reviews, following the provided template and guidelines.